Project Runway cast: Where are they now?

 Chris March (Season 4)

-The unforgettable contestant most recently reappeared on All Stars season 4.
-Since his time, he has been dressing clients such as Beyoncé, Lady Gaga, Chaka Khan, and most notably: Meryl Streep's white 2010 Oscar dress.
-He's developed an exclusive line of foam wigs and accessories for Target.
-Though, he's currently working on a Burlesque show with wild wigs and costumes, a production of My Fair Lady for the fall, and his own line of original costume designs.
-He's also working on a plus-size men's clothing line.
+The unforgettable contestant went on to reappear on Project Runway All Stars season 4, and has dressed clients such as Beyoncé, Lady Gaga, and Chaka Khan, and — most notably — was responsible for Meryl Streep's white 2010 Oscar dress.
+Chris March also developed an exclusive line of foam wigs and accessories for Target, and at one time was working on a burlesque show with wild wigs and costumes, a production of My Fair Lady, and his own line of original costume designs.

 Chloe Dao (Season 2)

-The season 2 winner is now celebrating 15 years of business with her boutique and clothing line in Houston, Texas.
-In August of this year, she exhibited her designs at the Contemporary Arts Museum Houston.
+The season 2 winner is celebrating decades of business with her boutique and clothing line in Houston.
+Chloe Dao exhibited her designs at the Contemporary Arts Museum Houston.
 And spreading the Runway love around the world, she served as a co-executive producer for Project Runway Vietnam during its first season.